 Consumers will be looking for people that are experts in exercise rehabilitation.

-They will look for, and demand that, the fitness professional knows their injury, understands what their injury is, knows what to do about it and can help them over come it.
+They will look for and demand that the fitness professional knows their injury, understands what it is, knows what to do about it, and can help them overcome it.

-You will be able to help them overcome their injury and things will progress to you helping them with other health and fitness goals – like weight loss, fat loss, increase energy, increase strength, training for a dream and increasing flexibility.
+You will be able to help them overcome their injury, and things will progress to help them with other health and fitness goals – like weight loss, fat loss, increased energy, increased strength, training for a dream, and increasing flexibility.

 Exercises Rehabilitation is the Answer